Moving Industry Terminology from A to Z

 Shuttle service

-Shuttle service is necessary when a moving van can’t get close to a residence at pick up or delivery.
+Shuttle service is necessary when a moving van can’t get close to a residence at pickup or delivery.
 With a shuttle, items are transferred between the residence and truck (or vice versa), and extra charges apply.

 Stair carry

 Stair carry charges almost never apply to single-family homes.
-On the other hand, you’ll pay extra if you’re moving to a 4th-floor apartment in a building with no elevator.
+On the other hand, you’ll pay extra if you’re moving to a fourth-floor apartment in a building with no elevator.
 On local moves, it will reflect the additional cost in the time it takes the crew to finish your move, while on interstate relocations, you’ll be charged a flat rate based on the weight of your household goods.

 Storage-in-transit (S.I.T.)